Mercer House (Savannah, Georgia): First floor

 Williams owned nine pastels on paper depicting members of the Southwell and Perceval families, attributed to artist Henrietta Johnston, with seven in their original black frames.
 Williams kept these in a shuttered upstairs dressing room to protect them from sunlight.
 Of the nine portraits, seven are inscribed Dublin, Ireland and are dated from 1704 to 1705.
 One, which Williams had on display in the library for a period after its purchase in early 1980, shows John Perceval, head of the Trustees for Establishing the Colony of Georgia.
 Williams acquired the portraits at a sale of property from Belvedere House, Westmeath County, Ireland.
 Williams said: "The thought of owning nine works by America's first panelist and first woman artist kept me awake the rest of the night."
 The nine portraits were sold together and are estimated at $100,000–125,000.

 The study, where the shooting of Danny Hansford took place, is at the front left of the house, the side bounded by West Gordon Street to the south.
 A Louis XV ormolu-mounted Boulle marquetry bracket clock with conforming bracket hung on the wall of the study.
-It was signed Laurent Dey, a master of the Paris Clockmakers' Guild.
+It was signed by Laurent Dey, a master of the Paris Clockmakers' Guild.
 In front of the clock was a white statuary marble bust of Edward VII, English, dated 1906, by Walter Merrett, on a late-19th-century green marble column.
 There is also a fireplace in this room, on its southern wall.

-The semi-circular staircases leading down to the basement and up to the second floor is halfway along the left side of the entrance hall, just before which was the grandfather clock that Hansford knocked over immediately prior to his death.
+The semi-circular staircases leading down to the basement and up to the second floor is halfway along the left side of the entrance hall, just before which was the grandfather clock that Hansford, Williams claimed, knocked over immediately prior to his death.
 On the right-hand wall of the entrance hall was another 18th-century Brussels tapestry, woven with silk, wool and metallic threads, depicting Diana and her nymphs bathing beside a fountain.
 In front of the tapestry was a Regency-period inlaid mahogany parcel-gilt side table from the early 19th century.
 Either side of the table was a pair of George III-style carved giltwood torchères from around 1900.
 Immediately inside the front door, to the left, was a George III mahogany linen press, albeit with some replacement parts.